liquality/documentation/_posts/2019-01-15-mvp-runbook.markdown

 # Swap run through steps

-Here we cover the steps required execute a swap using the liquality swap interface.
+Here we cover the steps required to execute a swap using the liquality swap interface.
 These steps should be executed before committing changes to the master branch of the [liquality-swap](https://github.com/liquality/liquality-swap) repository.

 # Prerequisite